 Ca' Foscari University of Venice has signed several cooperation agreements with foreign universities.
-You can benefit from these agreements through co-tutorship programs.
-You can spend half of the PhD programme in a foreign institution, draw up and defend your thesis under the joint supervision of two professors from two universities, and in some cases be awarded a double PhD title.
+You can benefit from these agreements, as well as from new ones, through co-tutorship programs.
+You can spend half of the PhD program in a foreign institution, develop and defend your thesis under the joint supervision of two professors from two universities, and in some cases be awarded a double PhD title.
 If your research brings you to spend more than 9 months in one single foreign institution, please consider this opportunity with your supervisor.